Not sure how to structure your Go web application?

 }

-We can use this same pattern to help us create a chain of handlers.
-Instead of passing a string into the closure (like above) we could pass the next handler in the chain as a variable, and then transfer control to this next handler by calling it's ServeHTTP() method.
+We can use this same general pattern to help us create a middleware function.
+Instead of passing a string into the closure (like above), you can pass another http.Handler as a parameter, and then transfer control to this handler by calling its ServeHTTP() method.
+Like so:

 func exampleMiddleware(next http.Handler) http.Handler {